TechWorksHub/best-practice-guide/source/cookbook.rst

 application.
 We set out a number of steps for this section, but our primary challenges are:

-* Making sure the data we’re collecting useful, effective data
+* Making sure the data we’re is collecting useful, truthful, and effective data
-* Making sure we transform our raw data to a form that can effectively utilized by AI algorithms
+* Making sure we transform our raw data into a form that can effectively utilized by AI algorithms
 * Making sure our infrastructure for collection, storage, and access is appropriate and robust